-You may be shocked at how easy it is to forget about your water heater’s age, or how hard it can be to notice a concern before it creates a big leak.
+You might be shocked at how easy it is to forget about your water heater’s age, or how hard it can be to notice a concern before it creates a big leak.

-There are a few indications that you can leverage to keep an eye on the status of your water heater.
-You’ll want to be watching for them to keep your equipment in the finest shape.
+There are a couple pointers that you can leverage to keep an eye on the status of your water heater.
+You’ll want to be on the lookout for them to keep your equipment in the best shape.

 Here are five possible signs it might be time to replace your water heater in Jackson.